MicrosoftDocs/azure-docs/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 16. Copy the content from [here](https://raw.githubusercontent.com/cephalin/active-directory-dotnet-webapp-roleclaims/master/WebApp-RoleClaims-DotNet/Scripts/AadPickerLibrary.js)
-into the new JavaScript file.
+into ~\Scripts\AadPickerLibrary.js.

 	In the script, the `AadPicker` object calls
 	[Azure Active Directory Graph API](https://msdn.microsoft.com/Library/Azure/Ad/Graph/api/api-catalog) to search for users and groups that match the input.

-17. AadPickerLibrary.js also uses the [jQuery UI Autocomplete widget](https://jqueryui.com/autocomplete/).
+17. ~\Scripts\AadPickerLibrary.js also uses the [jQuery UI Autocomplete widget](https://jqueryui.com/autocomplete/).
 So you need to add jQuery
 UI to your project.
 Right-click your project in and click **Manage NuGet Packages**.

 18. In the NuGet Package Manager, click Browse, type **jquery-ui** in the search bar, and click **jQuery.UI.Combined**.